brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 {% include figure.html path="blog/desk-treadmill/grounding-mat.jpg" caption="Anti-static grounding mat" url="https://www.amazon.com/Anti-Static-Electronic-Wristband-Grounding-HPFIX/dp/B07X7VL7VR?&linkCode=ll1&tag=brikis98-20&linkId=e49d56683c9445ca0d671aa5bb247ac0&language=en_US&ref_=as_li_ss_tl" %}

 I placed the mat under my keyboard, hooked up a wire to the mat (it clips in), and plugged that wire into the wall.
-The plug only has a ground lead, so all it does is ground the mat.
-My hands rest on the mat when I'm walking, and any static I build up now gets harmlessly discharged into the ground.
+The mat came with a special plug that only has a ground lead, so all it does is ground the mat.
+My arms rest on the mat when I'm walking, and any static I build up now gets harmlessly discharged into the ground.

 ## Is a desk treadmill for everyone?
 Are there any alternatives?

 While I think the majority of people with desk jobs would benefit for a desk treadmill, it's not for everyone.
-Depending on your ability to walk, your overall health, the space available in your office, the budget you have available, and so on, it's possible that walking on a treadmill for hours per day might not be the right fit.
+Depending on your ability to walk, your overall health, what space and budget you have available, and so on, it's possible that a desk treadmill is not the right fit.

 That said, finding _some_ way to be less sedentary is still a worthy goal, so in this section, I wanted to toss out ideas for alternative ways to do more physical activity throughout the day: